aws-samples/protecting-your-iot-fleet/Instructions/Instruction.md

 2. A profile named **SensorDisconnect** describing the behavior of **NoData** when **Messages Received** fall out of a **Statistical Threshold** **less than** **P50** for **5 minutes** with **1** data point to alarm on.
 We would not notify anyone, but we would **Attach** this to **All things**.
 Of course we **Save** and **Continue** with this.
     1. This will alert us when a device falls below 50% of the expected Messages Received for 5 minutes based on past data.

 Now to trigger this last finding, we will disconnect the DHT22 sensor from the device.
-Gentle grasp the yellow wire and pull it out of the breadboard.
+Gentle grasp the data wire (Row 23 Column J) and pull it out of the breadboard.
 Now we can wait 5 minutes and watch as the sensor doesn't update and the alarm will get triggered.

 3. Checking out the **SensorDisconnect** **Profile Name**, we can see if Things have any **Violations**.
     1. Here we should see that the device has fallen below the threshold (as long as enough time has passed) and is in alarm